Homebuyer reviewing a low home appraisal report next to a rising mortgage rate chart

 What Is the Long-Term Cost of a Rate Increase from a Low Appraisal?

-The long-term cost of a low appraisal mortgage rate increase is substantial.
-A 0.50 percentage point rate increase on a $350,000 mortgage costs approximately $105 more per month — or roughly $37,800 over a 30-year loan term, based on standard amortization calculations.
+The numbers add up faster than most borrowers expect.
+A 0.50 percentage point rate increase on a $350,000 mortgage costs approximately $105 more per month, or roughly $37,800 over a 30-year loan term, based on standard amortization calculations.

 That figure does not include PMI.
 If the LTV breach also triggers PMI at a rate of 0.5–1.0% of the loan balance annually, a borrower could pay an additional $1,750–$3,500 per year until they reach 20% equity.
 Together, the rate increase and PMI premium can add over $50,000 to the total cost of a loan over its full term.

-Borrowers who later refinance may recover some of this cost — but only if rates are lower and the home’s value has risen enough to support a new appraisal above 80% LTV.
-This is why understanding whether buying down your mortgage rate with points makes sense at origination — before a low appraisal compounds the cost — is a critical planning decision.
-Similarly, repeat buyers with existing equity have options that first-timers do not, as outlined in how repeat homebuyers can leverage equity for a lower mortgage rate.
+Borrowers who later refinance may recover some of this cost, but only if rates are lower and the home’s value has risen enough to support a new appraisal above 80% LTV.
+This is why understanding whether buying down your mortgage rate with points makes sense at origination, before an appraisal shortfall compounds the cost, is a critical planning decision.
+Repeat buyers with existing equity have options that first-timers do not, as outlined in how repeat homebuyers can use equity for a lower mortgage rate.

 Frequently Asked Questions